Jose-MPM/Notes/Courses/English V/English Topics.md

     - Video:

         1. What are you going to do today after this video?
-I'm going to have a delicious lunch, I love eat and after I'm going to try to learn how to skate, because I don't know how skate, I'm new at this.
+I'm going to have a delicious lunch, I love eat and after I'm going to try to learn how to skate, because I don't know how skate, I'm new at this and I'm gonna my dance class.

         2. What are you going to have for dinner tonight?
 I'm going to have an Ice cream shake with oatmeal for dinner tonight.